In this vignette we show how to use WHAM for general simulation

 cor = 'ar1_a'

-then we would only change the first parameter
+only the first parameter in

-and if cor = 'ar1_y'
+is used and if cor = 'ar1_y'

-the variability will be as we specified.
+correlation as we specified.

 M random effects assumptions are similar to the NAA random effects,

-) of 3 values that defines the transformed M
+of values that define the

-variance and autoregressing parameters: standard deviation, correlation
+and region, the three parameters are standard deviation, correlation

 with age, correlation with year.
 Here we assume we have random effects